AkifumiSato/vercel-meetup-slide/slides.md

 breadcrumb: What we want Next.js in the future
 ---

-# What we want from the browser-back experience for Next.js
+# What we want from the browser back experience for Next.js

 First of all, thanks for having `scrollRestoration`.